Free life insurance quotes in minutes

 How can depression and anxiety affect your life insurance rates?

-You will have higher premiums if you have a more severe diagnosis or an inconsistent treatment history.
-The less your diagnosis impacts your daily life, the more favorable your rates will be.
+Yes, but the impact will depend on your specific situation.
+You’ll pay higher premiums if you have a more severe diagnosis or an inconsistent treatment history.
+The less your diagnosis impacts your daily life, the cheaper your rates will be.

 Do you have to disclose your mental health condition when you get life insurance?